Dahiru Mangal: Construction Of $600m Cement Plant In Kogi

-On 4 November 2021, Mangal Industries has signed an agreement with a Chinese firm, Sinoma, for the construction of a three million metric tons per year Cement Plant and 50 megawatts captive power plant in Moba, Kogi State.
+On 4 November 2021, Mangal Industries signed an agreement with a Chinese firm, Sinoma, for the construction of a three million metric tons per year Cement Plant and 50 megawatts captive power plant in Mopa, Kogi State.
 The project is expected to be completed in early 2024.

 Chief Executive of Mangal, Engr.
 Fahad Mangal, in a statement, noted that the total project cost is approximately $600 million.

 According to him, the investment is part of an ambitious investment program under implementation by Mangal Industries Limited.

 “The factory will rely on best available technology for cement production and in line with highest environmental standards.
 It is designed to be one of the most sustainable in the sector.

 “Mangal is investing strategically in the West African Cement Industry to enable the Nigerian economy to bridge the huge infrastructure and housing deficit in the largest economy of the region,” he said.

 He further noted that the investment reinforces Mangal’s commitment to Nigeria’s infrastructural and economic development and reflects its confidence in the favorable outlook of the economy in the country and the region.

+In July 2024, Mangal Cement successfully produced its first bags of cement.